Is your kid playful and easily distracted?

 One comforting thought is that - You are not alone!

 Countless parents all over the world are simply sick of nagging and punishing their children to study.
-If you wish to find ways to motivate your child to put in extra efforts in his work, it’s time to accept that the old school methods of using the ‘stick’ don’t work anymore.
+For example, ff you wish to find ways to motivate your child to put in extra efforts in his Chinese tuition class, it’s time to accept that the old school methods of using the ‘stick’ don’t work anymore.

 Motivating your child is a tough responsibility to bear.
 Repeated naggings about getting a good education and landing a good job 10 years later doesn’t cut any ice with a kid who is already bogged down with a full day of schooling and feeling miserable from all the homework given.
 Asking him to do more assessment books will result in rebellion and frustration, as he cannot understand that the sweat put in then will result in a more comfortable life in future.